 We deliberately inject stereotypical demographic cues into synthetic resumes to surface vulnerabilities in ostensibly anonymised hiring workflows.
 This adversarial testing approach is intended to \textit{identify} bias so that it can be mitigated, not to provide a blueprint for discriminatory deployment.
 The demographic variations we develop encode cultural stereotypes intentionally; we acknowledge the representational harms inherent in stereotyping and emphasise that our markers are designed as bias probes rather than accurate characterisations of demographic groups.

-Our study uses ``Caucasian'' in experiments.
+Our study uses the term ``Caucasian'' in experiments.
 We recognise this term has problematic historical origins in outdated racial classification systems~\cite{pollockEverydayAntiracismGetting2008}.
-Contemporary demographic reporting uses White'' as a more neutral descriptor.
+Contemporary demographic reporting uses ``White'' as a more neutral descriptor.
 We retained ``Caucasian'' to ensure consistency across our prompts and experimental instruments; future research should adopt updated terminology.
-Additionally, our framework occasionally uses ``Tamil'' and ``Indian'' interchangeably when referring to Singapore's broader Indian ethnic category.
-Whilst Tamil represents one specific South Asian group, our markers capture stereotypical associations with the wider Indian demographic as defined in Singapore's multiethnic context~\cite{jainOtherMotherTongues2021}.
-This oversimplification does not reflect the rich diversity within South Asian communities, and observed biases should be understood as responses to Tamil-associated markers specifically rather than to the broader Indian ethnic category.
+Additionally, our ``Indian'' demographic basket uses ``Tamil'' as its language marker and draws on Tamil-Hindu cultural associations, following Singapore's census-designated mother tongue for this category~\cite{jainOtherMotherTongues2021}.
+This does not capture the full diversity of Singapore's South Asian communities, and observed biases should be understood as responses to Tamil-associated markers specifically rather than to the broader Indian ethnic category.

 Our findings should inform model selection, auditing practices, and policy frameworks for fair AI hiring; they should not be used to justify or enable discriminatory practices.
 Deployment of AI hiring tools must comply with applicable employment law, anti-discrimination regulations, and emerging AI governance frameworks.